ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.rst

   :width: 100%
   :alt: Steps to find rendered HTML files on ROS Github action

+Pinned versions
+^^^^^^^^^^^^^^^

+For development we currently use Noble as our build platform.
+And all python versions are pinned in the constraints file to make sure that things are reproducible.
+To upgrade the system validate that things are working and then use `pip freeze > constraints.txt` to lock in the versions to upgrade.

 Building the site for all branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^